First Mexican Empire: Coronation

 Congress published an oath binding the emperor to obey the constitution, which Iturbide subsequently took, and Congress also declared the Mexican monarchy to be hereditary, granting titles of nobility to Iturbide's family.
 His son and heir became Prince Imperial of Mexico.
 The 19th of May was made a national holiday, and a royal household was organized.
 21 July 1822 was set as the date of the official coronation.

 Iturbide's court was being set up to be more luxurious than that of the former Spanish Viceroy, a situation which provoked opposition in a new nation that was essentially bankrupt.
 To remedy the financial difficulties, the Mexican government prohibited the exportation of money, and exacted a forced loan of 600,000 pesos in Mexico City, Puebla, Guadalajara, and Veracruz.
 During this time, a council of state was also formed, being made up of thirteen members selected by the Emperor from a list of thirty one nominees submitted by congress.

 The coronation took place on 21 July.
 The capital was decked out in floral arrangements, banners, streamers, and flags.
 The government could not afford to forge a crown, and therefore jewels and gems had to be borrowed, but ultimately a signet ring, a scepter and crowns were produced.
 Costumes were made based on drawings of Napoleon's coronation.
 Congress met on the morning of the coronation, and then divided itself into two deputations to escort the emperor and the empress to the National Cathedral.
 In the cathedral, the emperor and the empress were to be seated on thrones next to the newly ennobled Mexican princes and princesses.
-Upon reaching the cathedral, the emperor and empress were escorted to their thrones, and the imperial regalia was placed on the altar.
-The regalia was blessed and Iturbide was crowned by the president of the congress.
+Upon reaching the cathedral, the emperor and empress were escorted to their thrones, and the imperial regalia were placed on the altar.
+The regalia were blessed and Iturbide was crowned by the president of the congress.